The KKK and Racism

 Editors note:

-The Ku Klux Klan was not just in Piedmont during this time, however, this website is highlighting the KKK's influence in Piedmont from our Police Department to the members who dressed in hoods and protested at Sidney Dearing and his family's home.
-During this time the Bay Area as a whole was full of active KKK members who helped use Institutional Oppression to segregate Piedmont and surrounding neighborhoods.
+The presence of the Ku Klux Klan extended beyond Piedmont during this period.
+However, this website specifically sheds light on the KKK's impactful influence in Piedmont, reaching from our Police Department to hooded members protesting at Sidney Dearing and his family's home.
+This era witnessed an active KKK presence throughout the Bay Area, contributing to Institutional Oppression that facilitated the segregation of Piedmont and its surrounding neighborhoods.

-To give you an idea of how many Ku Klux Klan members were living in the East Bay during the time the Dearings moved into Piedmont, look further down at the picture below in 1925.
-In 1925, the year after Sidney Dearing was forced to move, 8,500 KKK members gathered in Oakland's Civic Auditorium at Lake Merritt.
+To grasp the magnitude of Ku Klux Klan membership in the East Bay during the Dearings' arrival in Piedmont, refer to the image below from 1925.
+In that year, following Sidney Dearing's forced relocation, 8,500 KKK members congregated in Oakland's Civic Auditorium at Lake Merritt.

 Oakland Tribune - Sun - Jan.
 07, 1996